ThreeTen22/StringElementReplace/README.md

 Skip any EV that has already been modified during the current tes5edit session.

     IgnEmptyEVs:
 Will skip any modifications to EVs which contain no data.
-Useful for when we want to prepend EVs while keeping the ones we want empty to stay that way.
+Useful for when we want to modify preexisting EVs while keeping the ones we want empty to stay that way.